remotomasi/awf/README.md

 # guesswf
 Machine Learning Weather Forecast

-Using python and Machine Learning to make Weather Forecast.
+_Description_: Using python and Machine Learning to make Weather Forecast.

+_NEXT STEPS_:
+ - Can I add new variables and weight in the same way I added until now?